-At CMCC we work hard to ensure that students, faculty, staff, and guests are aware of campus safety and security and the services we provide so they can make well-informed decisions about their personal safety.
-As Director of Campus Safety & Security, it is my job to create a culture of safety and awareness at CMCC.
-The College takes specific measures to create a safety culture with specific measures such as training students, faculty, and staff regarding safety protocols and policies.
+At Central Maine Community College (CMCC), we prioritize the safety and security of our students, faculty, staff, and guests.
+Our goal is to ensure everyone is well-informed about the safety measures and services available, empowering them to make decisions that enhance their personal safety.
+As the Director of Campus Safety & Security, I am dedicated to fostering a culture of safety and awareness throughout our campus.

+The College implements various strategies to maintain a secure environment, including comprehensive training on safety protocols and policies for students, faculty, and staff.
+This commitment to safety is a cornerstone of our community.

-One of CMCC's best safety and security resources is the close relationship the campus has with the Auburn and Lewiston Police Departments.
-CMCC has one of the largest Criminal Justice programs in the state and produces graduates who go on to serve in these departments.
-The connections CMCC has with the local police are strong and healthy.
+One of our most valuable resources is the strong partnership CMCC maintains with the Auburn and Lewiston Police Departments.
+Our robust Criminal

+Justice program, one of the largest in the state, produces graduates who often go on to serve in these local departments.
+These connections are vital and mutually beneficial.

-When classes are in session, you may see an Auburn Police Officer on campus.
-They are here for you and the overall safety of CMCC.
-They are one of the many safety resources available.
-Don't be afraid to introduce yourself and strike up a conversation.
-The Auburn PD is a part of the CMCC community.
+During the academic year, you may notice an Auburn Police Officer on campus.
+They are here to support and ensure the overall safety of our community.
+We encourage you to introduce yourself and engage with them.
+The Auburn PD is an integral part of the CMCC family.

-Thank you for your active participation and interest in the public safety of our CMCC community.
-Your interest in safety and security at CMCC is a crucial element in enhancing the experience on and around campus.
+Thank you for your active participation and commitment to the safety of our CMCC community.
+Your involvement is essential in creating a safe and enriching environment for everyone on and around is essential in creating a safe and enriching environment for everyone on and around our campus.